adammurdoch/kotlin-tools/base-plugins/README.md

 - Don't include windows launcher script for embedded JVM and native exe JVM apps
 - Fix native image for linux and windows
-- Set JDK to 11, and correct architecture
+- Set JDK to correct architecture somehow?
-- Use toolchain's `jlink` command.
 - Use `jlink` from arm64 toolchain on m1 macOS
 - Native app plugin creates distributions for all targets
-- Split base plugin out of jvm cli plugin to share with jvm ui plugin
 - Native macOS bundle plugin
 - Configurable bundle id, app display name, app version
 - Infer the main class for a JVM app.
-- Generate module-info with requires.
+- Module-info
+  - Infer requires from classpath
+  - Infer exports from compiled classes
+  - Figure out how to apply to Kotlin compilation
 - Use correct architecture for macOS native binary, embedded JVM and GraalVM native binary output.
   - Bundle native launcher for each platform in the plugins.
-- Add a settings plugin that add the maven repo and plugin dependencies to the root project.
 - Add some kind `assembleDebug` task to build a single dev target.
 - Add functional tests for plugins.
   - Customisation